trychlos/pwix-roles/README.md

 ### Scoped vs. non-scoped roles

 As soon as an application needs roles, it needs an application administrator.
-So, as far as Roles is concerned, there is always at least one non-scoped roles.
+So, as far as Roles is concerned, there is always at least one non-scoped role.

 An application may too want manage scoped roles, whatever be - from Roles point of view - the exact scope semantic.

-Roles considers that scopes are dynamic, and cannot be all known.
-At any moment, it is so only possible to attribute to a user a scoped role for an existing scope.

-From scope point of view, several strategies are possible:

-- in an accounts manager, we can attribute to every user scoped roles to existing scopes (as soon, at least, as we are able to have a list of these scopes)

-- at the scope domain level, we can managed users permissions by attributing them scoped roles.
+Roles considers that scopes are dynamic, .e. they are not, and they cannot, be all known in advance.
+The best that Roles can do is to know scopes for which at least one role has been assigned.
+Whether a label or any other property is attached to scopes is not of direct Roles ressort, though we provide indirections to be able to provide such properties.

 ## Package configuration